Shipra-Singh-Asd/my_project_chat_app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)-->
 # Real time Chat App

 Real-time chat applications allow users to communicate with each other in real time through text.
-It is virtually any online communication that provides a real-time or live transmission of text messages from sender to receiver.
+It is virtually any online communication that provides a real-time or live transmission of text messages from sender to the  receiver.

 ## Tech Used